albertoalvaradojr/CPlusPlus_Projects/Login/ReadMe.md

 <h1>Login App</h1>

-App allows you to register a usernam and password, then login in using the same credentials.
+App allows you to register a username and password, then login in using the same credentials.
 Information will be saved for next time you return to the app.
+App will deny you login if username and password don't match any of the saved credentials.

 <h1>Screenshots</h1>